Best Internet Options for Truckers

 Mobile hotspot devices

-A mobile hotspot device is a compact, portable piece of tech that essentially functions as a small router, allowing multiple devices to connect to the internet using cellular data.
-The key difference between a mobile hotspot device and using your phone plan for tethering lies in the dedicated hardware.
+A mobile hotspot device functions as a compact Wi-Fi router, allowing multiple devices to connect to the internet using cellular data.

-When you use your phone's tethering feature, you are essentially turning your smartphone into a hotspot, while a hotspot device is a separate piece of equipment with its own battery and often superior features.
+When you use your phone's tethering feature, you are essentially turning your smartphone into a hotspot.
+In contrast, a hotspot device is a separate piece of equipment with its own battery and often superior features.
+Using your phone as a hotspot can quickly exhaust the battery and may not give off the best Wi-Fi signal.

-A mobile hotspot device is especially useful in situations where you always need a good internet connection on a long-term basis.
+A mobile hotspot device is handy when you always need a good internet connection on a long-term basis.
+Most devices work with a prepaid, monthly data plan, so it's affordable and less of a commitment.
 If you need internet in your truck for longhauling or cross-country drives on a routine basis, these devices might feel like the heaven-sent answer to your internet woes.

 Using your phone as a hotspot is convenient and cheaper, but it's best to use sparingly.
 Choosing between a hotspot device (with a plan) and a mobile phone data plan (with tethering) will depend on how often you need to share the internet and what you need it for.